10 Greatest Books on the Art of War

-The least desirable: To strengthen the defence capability of the northern border, which is a task that can be accomplished with 30,000 troops;
+The least desirable: To strengthen the defense capability of the northern border, which is a task that can be accomplished with 30,000 troops;

 The second-best option: To confront the enemies and destroy them, which can be done with 50,000 troops;